-8. The main objectives of the regional consultation are (i) to seek the views of stakeholders in Sub-Saharan Africa regarding the content of the draft guidelines and (ii) to gain a better understanding of laws, jurisprudence, policies and good practices in the region with regard to the effective implementation of the right to participate in public affairs.
-The discussions held during the consultation should assist OHCHR in the preparation of the draft guidelines.
+8. The main objectives of the regional consultation are (a) to seek the views of stakeholders in Western Europe, Eastern Europe, Central Asia and other States regarding the content of the draft guidelines and (b) to gain a better understanding of laws, jurisprudence, policies and good practices in the region with regard to the effective implementation of the right to participate in public affairs.
+The discussions

-1 See the Universal Declaration of Human Rights (art.
-21); the International Covenant on Economic, Social and Cultural Rights (art.
-8); the International Convention on the Elimination of All Forms of Racial Discrimination (art.
-5 (c)); the Convention on the Elimination of All Forms of Discrimination Against Women (arts.
-7 and 8); the Convention on the Rights of the Child (art.
-15); the Convention on the Rights of Persons with Disabilities (arts.
-4 (3), 29, 33 (3)); the International Convention on the Protection of All Migrant Workers and Members of Their Families (arts.
-41 and 42); the Declaration on the Rights of Persons Belonging to National or Ethnic, Religious and Linguistic Minorities (art.
-2 (2)); the United Nations Declaration on the Rights of Indigenous Peoples (arts.
-5 and 18); the Durban Declaration and Programme of Action (art.
-22); the Declaration on the Rights to Development (arts 1.1, 2 and 8.2); and the Declaration on the Right and Responsibility of Individuals, Groups and Organs of Society to Promote and Protect Universally Recognized Human Rights and Fundamental Freedoms (art.
-8).
-At the regional level, equal political rights are protected in several instruments, including Protocol No. 1 to the European Convention for the Protection of Human Rights and Fundamental Freedoms (art.
+&lt;sup>1 See the Universal Declaration of Human Rights, art.
+21; the International Covenant on Economic, Social and Cultural Rights, art.
+8; the International Convention on the Elimination of All Forms of Racial Discrimination, art.
+5 (c); the Convention on the Elimination of All Forms of Discrimination against Women, arts.
+7-8; the Convention on the Rights of the Child, art.
+15; the Convention on the Rights of Persons with Disabilities, arts.
+4 (3), 29 and 33 (3); the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families, arts.
+41-42; the Declaration on the Rights of Persons Belonging to National or Ethnic, Religious and Linguistic Minorities, art.
+2 (2); the United Nations Declaration on the Rights of Indigenous Peoples, arts.
+5 and 18; the Durban Programme of Action, para.
+22; the Declaration on the Right to Development, arts.
+1 (1), 2 and 8 (2); and the Declaration on the Right and Responsibility of Individuals, Groups and Organs of Society to Promote and Protect Universally Recognized Human Rights and Fundamental Freedoms, art.
+8. At the regional level, equal political rights are protected in several instruments, including the first Protocol to the Convention for the Protection of Human Rights and Fundamental Freedoms (art.
 3), the American Convention on Human Rights (art.
 23) and the African Charter on Human and Peoples' Rights (art.
 13).

-2 See Report on "Factors that impede equal political participation and steps to overcome those challenges" (A/HRC/27/29), and "Study on best practices, experiences and challenges and ways to overcome them with regard to the promotion, protection and implementation of the right to participate in public affairs in the context of the existing human rights law" (A/HRC/30/26) and "Summary of the discussions held during the expert workshop on the right to participate in public affairs" (A/HRC/33/25).
+&lt;sup>2 See the reports of OHCHR on factors that impede equal political participation and steps to overcome those challenges (A/HRC/27/29), on promotion, protection and implementation of the right to participate in public affairs in the context of the existing human rights law, with regard to best practices, experiences, and challenges and ways to overcome them (A/HRC/30/26) and on the summary of the discussions held during the expert workshop on the right to participate in public affairs (A/HRC/33/25).